manvscode/name.com-dns-tools/README.md

 ## Donate, if you found this tool useful

 The development of these utilities took numerous hours of development and testing.
-If you found that they are useful to you, then please consider making a donation of bitcoin to: ```1Bmmq4Rp2FbW9ApfEe2MzrPfyPx6jEtURk```
+If you found that they are useful to you, then please consider making a [donation of bitcoin.](https://bitpay.com/cart/add?itemId=MkFQg3nj178sM7B2xJdjCf)

 All donations help cover maintenance costs.